Learn how to save on mortgage payments whether buying or selling. The details are below.

 “While the standard rent vs. buy analysis reveals buying is cheaper than renting in all of the nation’s 100 largest metros, this doesn’t hold true for those choosing between renting with a roommate and buying a starter home.”

 It seems obvious that sharing the cost of renting your living space by taking in a roommate dramatically decreases your housing expense (which is exactly what the report concluded), but it got us thinking.
+That is the impact of housing cost increase on your everyday life.

 What if you purchased a home and took in that same roommate?